State Employment Law Map

 Which states require paid sick leave?

-As of 2025, states with mandatory paid sick leave laws include: Arizona, California, Colorado, Connecticut, Delaware, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, and Washington.
-Requirements vary — some apply to all employers, others only above a headcount threshold.
+As of 2026, states with mandatory paid sick leave laws include: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, and Washington.
+Requirements vary: some apply to all employers, others only above a headcount threshold.

 Is Montana the only non-at-will state?